David's Stroke Inpatient Rehab Patient Story

 “My mother lives close to UPMC McKeesport, and she was able to visit me every day.
 She also used to work there.
-It really is a first-rate place — my nurses were outstanding and all of the therapists were great,” David says.
+It really is a first-rate place.
+My nurses were outstanding and all of the therapists were great,” David says.
 “I still go visit them from time to time.”

-“When he was in the hospital after the stroke, doctors didn’t think he would live, and if he did, they said he wouldn’t walk or talk,” Ruth adds.
-“The nurses and physical therapists at the UPMC Rehabilitation Institute were the ones that got him to stand up and walk.”
+“When he was in the hospital after the stroke, doctors didn’t think he would live.
+And, if he did, they said he wouldn’t walk or talk.
+The nurses and physical therapists at the UPMC Rehabilitation Institute were the ones that got him to stand up and walk.”

-David still can't use his left arm or hand, but he can move them, and he’s seen a lot of improvement over the last few years, which he and Ruth attribute to the care David received at UPMC.
+David still can't use his left arm or hand, but he can move them.
+And he’s seen a lot of improvement over the last few years, which he and Ruth ascribe to the care David received at UPMC.